Putting a Child Up for Adoption At Any Age

 There are always options for you when parenting seems impossible.
 To get a clearer picture of those options, we will break them down by your child’s age.

-Placing infants for adoption, even after they have been home for an extended period of time, is relatively common.
-There are many adoption professionals and many hopeful adoptive parents who would be happy to help.
-Even within this age range, though, there are differences that come with age.
+Placing older infants and toddlers for adoption, even after they have been home from the hospital for several months or even a few years is still an option.
+In these situations, there are many adoption professionals and many hopeful adoptive parents who would be happy to help, including those at American Adoptions.
+Our agency specializes in placing newborns and infants for adoption, but we have also assisted mothers placing toddlers and young children, up to preschool age, on a case-by-case basis.
+However, even within this age range, there are differences that come with age.

-A caveat to that maximum age to give a child up for adoption is the importance of maintaining sibling sets.
-If you are wondering about the age limit to put a child up for adoption for your older child, but you plan on placing siblings for adoption, this can change the situation.
+A caveat to that maximum age to “give a child up” for adoption is the importance of maintaining sibling sets.
+If you are wondering about the age limit to put a child up for adoption, but you plan on placing siblings for adoption, this can sometimes change the situation.
 Research has shown that it is good for siblings to stay together in adoption if at all possible.

 When you contact an adoption professional about placing more than one child for adoption, you can stress how much it matters to you that the siblings stay together.
-American Adoptions will never split up siblings.
-Even in cases where the oldest child is above our agency’s typical age limit to put a child up for adoption, we will do what we can to work with you in this situation.
+American Adoptions will never split up siblings in different adoptive families when they are being placed together.
+Even in cases where the oldest child is slightly above our agency’s typical age limit to put a child up for adoption, we will do what we can to work with you in this situation if you are also placing a newborn or infant for adoption.
 There are many amazing, loving adoptive parents who would be willing to change their plans in order to keep siblings together.

 Putting a Child Up for Adoption Age Limit

-As you can see, there is no exact age limit to give up for adoption.
+As you can see, there is no exact age limit to “give up” for adoption.
 However, as a child gets older, the options can become more limited.
-Most private adoption agencies simply don’t have the structure or resources to responsibly conduct an adoption process for older children.
-Since everyone involved wants what is best for you and for the child, sometimes it can be better to find parenting resources when wondering if you can give a child up for adoption at any age.
+Most private adoption agencies, including American Adoptions, simply don’t have the structure or resources to responsibly conduct an adoption process for older children.
+Since everyone involved wants what is best for you and for the child, sometimes it can be better to find parenting resources when wondering if you can “give a child up” for adoption at any age.

 Resources When You Are Considering Adoption